mpazaryna/edison/README.md

-# Edison

-## A Monorepo for Systematic LLM Experimentation and Development
+# A Monorepo for Systematic LLM Experimentation and Development

-Named after Thomas Edison's approach to methodical experimentation and detailed record-keeping, this monorepo serves as a central repository for diverse LLM tasks, experiments, and applications across multiple programming languages and tools.

 ## Philosophy

-Like Edison's notebooks that documented thousands of experiments and ideas, this repository aims to:

 - **Centralize knowledge** across different LLM domains and projects
 - **Enable cross-pollination** of ideas between seemingly unrelated experiments